Ghini/ghini.desktop/doc/docker-development.md

   for Docker builds in `requirements/`.
 - Black is installed in the development image and is available through `scripts/docker-dev format` and `scripts/docker-dev check`.
+- `scripts/docker-dev` forwards the host timezone as `TZ` so date defaults in the GUI match the desktop local date.
+Override this with `GHINI_TZ` in `.env` when needed.
 - `scripts/docker-dev` grants X11 access with
   `xhost +SI:localuser:$(id -un)` by default.
 Set `GHINI_XHOST=0` to disable that step if your host display access is configured another way.